 Artist Statement

 My painting has its roots in the fanatical ethos of a small school in the South of France which made Cezanne its figurehead and had a very black and white view of art history.
 L'ecole Marchutz was a great place to get rooted in a concrete perspective of the fundamentals and a format of painting from real life.
-Twenty years later, I still paint on location, finding myself in relation to a place and seeking unity with my surroundings.
-Only now I've exchanged the south of France for the open-air nut house that is San Francisco.

 More recently the matter of composition has played a prevalent role in my work, as I experiment with less conventional dynamics to arrange the urban and natural environments.
 For example, in my Market & Pearl Street series, I use the empty asphalt of the street to create a sparse and uncluttered majority of the canvas and forcing detail and subject matter to the periphery.
 Along the edge I use the darkened, unresolved negative space of a row of cars as its own color field, creating reductive and raw elements of form and a chance to interpret color as broad fields which unifies for a spontaneous, perceptual painting as one might see if blinded by sun.